 Al Hirt, Trumpet (1957-1959)

-Lawrence Welk Trumpeter Recorded "Green Lantern" Theme Song
+Lawrence Welk Trumpeter Recorded "Green Hornet" Theme Song

 Al Hirt ("Jumbo") was better known for his jazz nightclub in New Orleans than he is for his performances on the Lawrence Welk Show.
 However, it was on the Welk Show where he got his start in show business in 1957 playing alongside jazz clarinetist Pete Fountain.